 An IHP may be initiated by the school in consultation with the parent/carer, by the parent consulting with the school or by a healthcare professional involved in providing care to the child.
 In most cases, it will be parents' responsibility to inform the school of changes to existing medical conditions or the development of new ones.
-School will initiate discussions regarding the need to implement an IHP if it is clear that the child is struggling with managing the school day, if the child requires medical support during the school day or needs adjustments to the school day, curriculum or environment to manage their medical condition.
-The SENCO will work in partnership with the parents/carer, and a relevant healthcare professional, e.g. school, specialist or children's community nurse, who can best advise on the particular needs of the child to draw up and/or review the plan.
-Where a child has a special educational need identified in an Educational Health Care (EHC) plan, the individual healthcare plan will be linked to or become part of that statement or EHC plan.
+School will initiate discussions regarding the need to implement an IHP if it is clear that the child is struggling with managing the school day or if the child requires external medical support during the school day.
+The SENCO and class teacher will work in partnership with the parents/carer, and a relevant healthcare professional, e.g. school, specialist or children's community nurse, who can best advise on the particular needs of the child to draw up and/or review the plan.
+Where a child has a special educational need identified in a statement or Educational Health Care (EHC) plan, the individual healthcare plan will be linked to or become part of that statement or EHC plan.

-Our IHPs will be reviewed each September by the SENCO and the parents/carers and, where appropriate, the relevant medical professional.
-Our Asthma plans will be reviewed each September by the Class teacher and the parents/carers and these will be overseen by the SENCo.
-If Asthma is becoming more severe or less well controlled the SENCo will contact parents/carers to discuss whether an Individual Healthcare plan is needed.
+Our IHPs will be reviewed each September by the class teacher and the parents and, where appropriate, the relevant medical professional.
+Our Asthma plans will be reviewed each September by the Class teacher and the parents/care and these will be overseen by the SENCo.
+If Asthma is becoming more severe or less well controlled the SENCo will contact parents/ carers to discuss whether an Individual Healthcare plan is needed.